lambdamikel/LambdaSpeak3/README.md

 **Note that on the same [`MIDEFSEQ2.DSK`](cpc/lambda/midefseq2.dsk) disk, there is also a program `DRUMLD2.BAS` that uses the `|PCMUP` RSX command from TFM's LambdaSpeak 3 RSX Extension / ROM (see below).
 Using |PCMUP, the same WAV samples can be uploaded within seconds.**

+#### EEPROM Arbitrary Data Upload Mode

+Identical to the PCM Upload Mode (see above), BUT does not invoke the PCM sample testing.
+The only other difference to the PCM Upload Mode is that also **start page number 0 may be used**.

+#### EEPROM Download Data Mode

+After sending the start page argument (which can be 0), and the number of EEPROM (512 byte) pages to retrieve, the data is being send over port `&FBEE`.
+In order to retrieve the (first or) next byte starting at the specified start page, send an arbitrary byte to `&FBEE`.
+After 512 bytes, a short delay is necessary because the ATMega requires a couple of milliseconds to retrieve and buffer the next page from the EEPROM.
+After the last byte of a page has been read, please wait and check until 32 (READY indicator) appears again on the databus.
+Then you are good to continue retrieving bytes in the same way, starting at the next page, until all bytes from all pages have been received.
+LambdaSpeak 3 then returns to the previous mode.

 #### EEPROM PCM Playback Mode

 To enter the EEPROM PCM Playback mode, use `&FA` for 1 PCM Channel,